Tenzeen/PssP/readme.md

     - Made sure my firewall settings were set up correctly (screenshot_3)

-    - Ran a test in my terrminal to see if I could connect to my mysql IP address. (screenshot_2)
+    - Ran a test in my terminal to see if I could connect to my mysql IP address. (screenshot_2)

         - The connection was successful

 I am able to use mysql workbench and connect to my mysql database, but the flask app won't work.

 Also, I was unable to access my website using 0.0.0.0 in the url.
 I used localhost instead.

+# Update!
+## Errors have been resolved!
+.env file contained syntax errors